GeneTranslationLab-IRB/tRNAstudio/README.md

 - **DGE.**
 Differential gene expression analysis.
 This folder contains the numerical results of the differential gene expression analysis (e.g. counts used for generating gene expression heatmaps, files with DESeq2 and iso-tRNA-CP results, etc.).
-An interactive .html summary is provided with the results of DESeq2 and ISO-tRNA-CP for each condition and for the comparison between the conditions.
+An interactive .html summary is provided with the results of DESeq2 and ISO-tRNA-CP.

 - **Reports.**
-This folder contains a report with the characterization for each group and one report with the comparison of the groups.
+This folder contains a report (interactive .html) with the characterization for each group and one report with the comparison of the groups.

 ## ADAPTING tRNAstudio TO ANALYZE DATASETS FROM NON-HUMAN SPECIES.